Skip to content

 Talia Mae Bettcher is a Canada-born philosopher who has written on transgender philosophical issues.

-Her most accessible response to the troubling gender critical movement in philosophy is the 2018 piece “When Tables Speak.”
+Bettcher’s most accessible responses to the pervasive anti-transgender sentiment in philosophy are the 2018 piece “When Tables Speak” and the 2025 sequel “While Tables Burn.”

 Background

 Talia Mae Bettcher was born October 8, 1966.
 Bettcher earned a bachelor’s degree in Philosophy/Linguistics from Glendon College at York University in 1991.
-Bettcher received a Mellon Fellowship to attend University of California, Los Angeles (UCLA), where she earned her Ph.D. in Philosophy in 1999.
-She began teaching at California State University, Los Angeles (CSULA) in 2000.
+Bettcher received a Mellon Fellowship to attend University of California, Los Angeles (UCLA).
+Bettcher earned a doctorate there in 1999, then began teaching at California State University, Los Angeles (CSULA) in 2000.

 Bettcher married Susan Forrest in 2008.